Mortgages

 • HSBC – Global banking giant offering mortgages to buyers with minimum earnings of at least AED 15,000 a month.
 Mortgages are only available on selected developments.
 Overpayments are allowed, subject to a minimum overpayment of AED 30,000.

-• Mashreq – UAE-based bank offering loans to residents and expats.
+• Mashreq – UAE-based bank offering loans to residents and non-residents.
 Home loans are available to employed or self-employed expat residents earning at least AED 15,000 a month at a value of up to AED 10 million.

-Mortgage costs in the UAE
+Mortgage fees and costs in the UAE

 Buildings insurance is mandatory when taking out a mortgage in the United Arab Emirates.
 Whether you take out contents insurance is up to you.
 Insurance policies in the UAE can be very affordable, and you can either purchase buildings and contents separately or as a package.